-Mr. Galdston earned his law degree from the University of San Diego School of Law.
-While in law school, Mr. Galdston served on the Moot Court Board, competed in national Moot Court tournaments and directed the University of San Diego School of Law National Criminal Procedure Moot Court Tournament.
+Mr. Galdston earned his law degree from the University of San Diego School of Law, where he served on the Moot Court Board, competed in national Moot Court tournaments and directed the University of San Diego School of Law National Criminal Procedure Moot Court Tournament.
 Following law school, Mr. Galdston represented investors in securities fraud actions at another national law firm.

-Previously, Mr. Galdston was the sole proprietor of Litigation Support Systems, where he designed, constructed and maintained relational document databases for small law firms litigating document-intensive cases.
+Previously, Mr. Galdston was the sole proprietor of a litigation support provider in the Bay Area, where he designed, constructed and maintained relational document databases for small law firms litigating document-intensive cases.
 He has authored several articles concerning e-discovery practice in the federal courts.

 Mr. Galdston is a member of the California Bar Association and the Federal Bar Association, and is a former president of the Greater San Diego Barristers Club.
 For his professional achievements and legal excellence, Mr. Galdston has been recognized by Legal 500 as a leading practitioner in the field.